Recruiting and staffing agencies that succeed with SEO and rank highly in Google search results do two things very well.

 - Add diagrams where appropriate.
 Some ideas are just hard to explain in words.
 Mock up a diagram with a pen and paper and get a freelance graphic designer (once again, Fiverr is a good option) to turn it into something professional.

 - Make sure that image file names include important keywords for your article.
 For example, if your article is focused on interview tips for finance, your image name should be something like interview_tips_finance.jpg.
 Also, your alt text should include similar keywords.

-On top of displaying professionalism and adding value to the user, images can have huge SEO value.
+On top of displaying professionalism and adding value to the user, images can have huge SEO value for recruiters.
 One of Google’s key ranking factors is called “time on site”.
 Essentially, when you click a link from a Google search, Google measures how long you spend on the site.